jxnwxx/tp/docs/DeveloperGuide.md

 * **Solo doctor**: A doctor that takes care of patients under them by themselves with no other assistance
 * **Patient**: A person that receives care and has appointments with the solo doctor
 * **Appointment**: A scheduled medical meeting between the patient and the solo doctor
+* **JSON (JavaScript Object Notation)**: The file format the application uses to store patient and appointment details

 --------------------------------------------------------------------------------------------------------------------